 Cucumber – Cucumis sativus.
 March-July.
 Persian cucumbers are small with a smooth skin and tiny seeds.
 They have a very sweet flavor.
 Japanese cucumbers are a darker green with more bumpy skin.
 More cucumber flavor, very small seeded.
 Lemon Cucumbers are the kind that your grandma probably grew.
 Round pale yellow fruits are best harvested early as they do tend to become bitter.
 Lemony flavor.
 All cucumbers can be trellised.

 Eggplant – Solanum melongena.
 March-July.
 Japanese eggplants are long and slender with glossy black skin.
 Perfect for roasting whole.
-The Italian variety that we grow yieldsa medium sized pear shaped fruit.
+The Italian variety that we grow yields a medium sized pear shaped fruit.
 Good for slicing and roasting.
-The Rosa Bianca is an Italian heirloom variety that is a beautiful white with lavender blush.
-Round and bigger than a softball with creamy texture.

 Kale – Fall- Spring.
 This is a plant that keeps on giving.
 Harvest the lower leaves as the main crown grows and you will be eating kale all winter from an August or September planting.
 We offer several varieties – the Toscano or Dinosaur kale; Winterbor , a curly green leaf; Red Russian, a flat leaf with red and purple coloration; Red Chidori, an intensely pink and purple variety with small leaves.